Regulations and Definitions

 - Who can provide information about this position before the "formal" Position Description is written?

-Once you have answered these and other questions, you may begin the process of creating a Position Description.
+Answering these and other questions before you begin the process of creating a Position Description, can make the task easier.

 Writing a Position Description